brigoste/CIRRUS/discretization/README.md

 1. Obtains the physical source from the `PhysicsModel`.
 2. Multiplies the source by the cell volume.
-3. Adds the resulting contribution to `Su`.
+3. Adds the resulting contribution to the cell residual.
-4. Adds manufactured verification forcing when a verification case requires it.
+4. Adds manufactured verification forcing when required.

 The builder therefore handles both physical sources and verification-specific forcing without coupling the rest of the discretization framework directly to the verification system.